 So you could contact the bankruptcy court in your area if you find yourself in this situation.
 Ask how you can contact the trustee who is overseeing your previous employer's bankruptcy case, then reach out to him and explain the situation.

 You might want to find an accountant to help you if your W-2 is wrong.
 Look for an enrolled agent, a certified public accountant, or a tax attorney because these are the only professionals who can talk to the IRS on your behalf without you being physically present.

 A Final Word

-Preparing an accurate tax return can be tough and the IRS is always willing to help you investigate matters like this that can complicate the process even more.
+Preparing an accurate tax return can be tough, and the IRS is always willing to help you investigate matters like this that can complicate the process even more.
 The IRS does take notice of taxpayers doing the right thing, and IRS agents will often go out of their way to provide valuable help.
 But you'll need to help the IRS, too.
-Always keep copies of your pay stubs so you can quickly provide any and all additional information if a discrepancy occurs.
+Always keep copies of your pay stubs so you can quickly provide any additional information if a discrepancy occurs.

 The IRS also takes notice of taxpayers who do not do the right thing, so it's important that you resist the urge to just go with the flow and use the erroneous W-2, particularly if doing so is advantageous to you.
 Get to the bottom of the situation.
 It's a safe guess that the IRS will notice the discrepancy sooner or later, particularly if multiple employees are involved, and you don't want to be found as culpable for wrongdoing as your employer.